Last updated on June 15, 2022

 In addition, we automatically collect information when you use the Service.
-The categories of information we automatically collect and have collected in the last 12 months includes:
+The categories of information we automatically collect and have collected in the last 12 months include:

 • Service Use Data, including data about features you use, pages you visit, emails and advertisements you view, services you view, the time of day you browse, and your referring and exiting pages.

 • Device Data, including data about the type of device or browser you use, your device’s operating software, your internet service provider, your device’s regional and language settings, and device identifiers such as IP address and Ad Id.

 • Location Data, including imprecise location data (such as location derived from an IP address or data that indicates a city or postal code level).